usnav/React-Login-Project/README.md

 Do not alter your package.json file except to install extra libraries or add extra scripts.
 Do not update existing libraries.

-Build a React application that implements components to register, login and view a list of users.